manufy/docker-golang-http-server/README.md

 This project serves as scaffold to buid a dockerimage running any frontend project (vue, angular, react, svelte ...) and serve it into a running docker container.

+Use cases:

+        - You have a web app in a modern framework (react, vue svelte, angular) bulding a dist directotry and you want a minimal container with an http server to expose it.

 # Prerequisites

     Docker and go installed